-Pursuant to section 773(a)(1)(B)(i) of the Act, in identifying LOTs for EP and comparison market sales (i.e., NV based on either home market or third country prices),22 we consider the starting prices before any adjustments.
-For CEP sales, we consider only the selling activities reflected in the price after the deduction of expenses and profit under section 772(d) of the Act.23
+Pursuant to section 773(a)(1)(B)(i) of the Act, in identifying LOTs for EP and comparison market sales (i.e., NV based on either home market or third country prices), we consider the starting prices before any adjustments.
+For CEP sales, we consider only the selling activities reflected in the price after the deduction of expenses and profit under section 772(d) of the Act.

-When the Department is unable to match U.S. sales of the foreign like product in the comparison market at the same LOT as the EP or CEP, the Department may compare the U.S. sale to sales at a different LOT in the comparison market.
+When Commerce is unable to match U.S. sales of the foreign like product in the comparison market at the same LOT as the EP or CEP, Commerce may compare the U.S. sale to sales at a different LOT in the comparison market.
 In comparing EP or CEP sales at a different LOT in the comparison market, where available data make it possible, we make a LOT adjustment under section 773(a)(7)(A) of the Act.
-Finally, for CEP sales only, if the NV LOT is at a more advanced stage of distribution than the LOT of the CEP and there is no basis for determining whether the difference in LOTs between NV and CEP affects price comparability (i.e., no LOT adjustment is possible), the Department will grant a CEP offset, as provided in section 773(a)(7)(B) of the Act.24
+Finally, for CEP sales only, if the NV LOT is at a more advanced stage of distribution than the LOT of the CEP and there is no basis for determining whether the difference in LOTs between NV and CEP affects price comparability (i.e., no LOT adjustment is possible), then Commerce will grant a CEP offset, as provided in section 773(a)(7)(B) of the Act.

-In this administrative review, we obtained information from LGE regarding the marketing stages involved in making its reported home market and U.S. sales, including a description of the selling activities performed by LGE for each channel of distribution.25 Our LOT finding is summarized below.
+In this administrative review, we obtained information from LGE regarding the marketing stages involved in making its reported home market and U.S. sales, including a description of the selling activities performed by LGE for each channel of distribution.
+Our LOT finding is summarized below.

 In the home market, LGE reported that it made sales of its finished units through three channels of distribution to unaffiliated customers (i.e., sales to individual consumers (Channel 1), sales to retailers (Channel 2), and sales to corporate consumers (Channel 3)).
-In addition, LGE reported home market sales made by its affiliated reseller, HiPlaza, to unaffiliated retail customers (Channel 4).
-LGE reported that it performed the following selling functions for sales to all home market customers: direct sales personnel/sales support; marketing; order input; rebates; sales promotion; strategic/economic planning, sales forecasting; freight and delivery arrangements; inventory maintenance; and warranty/after sales services; and packing.
-LGE also reported that it provided cash discounts and dealer/distributor training for sales in Channels 1 and 2, and paid
+In addition, LGE reported home market sales made by its affiliated reseller, HiPlaza, to unaffiliated retail customers

-21 Id.; see also Certain Orange Juice from Brazil: Final Results of Antidumping Duty Administrative Review and Notice of Intent Not To Revoke Antidumping Duty Order in Part, 75 FR 50999 (August 18, 2010), and accompanying IDM at Comment 7 (OJ from Brazil).
+Id.; see also Certain Orange Juice from Brazil: Final Results of Antidumping Duty Administrative Review and

-20 See 19 CFR 351.412(c)(2).
+&lt;sup>23 See 19 CFR 351.412(c)(2).